On the Satisfaction Probabilities of $k$-CNF Formulas: Algorithmic Results

-The ``positive'' in the statement is due to the fact that in combinatorics sunflowers usually do not care about the ``sign'' of the variables (whether or not it is negated).
-In particular, for a formula $\phi$ let $\phi'$ be the formula where all negations are simply removed.
-Then the Sunflower Lemma tells us that if $\phi'$ is sufficiently large, then it has a large sunflower $\psi \subseteq \phi'$ with core~$c$.
+\begin{fact}[Sunflower Lemma, \cite{ErdosR60}] Every positive $\phi \in k\Lang{cnfs}$ with more than $h^{k}\cdot k!$ clauses contains a sunflower of size~$h+1$. \end{fact} The ``positive'' in the statement is due to the fact that in combinatorics sunflowers usually do not care about the ``sign'' of the variables (whether or not it is negated).
+In particular, for a formula $\phi$ let $\phi^+$ be the formula where all negations are simply removed.
+Then the Sunflower Lemma tells us that if $\phi^+$ is sufficiently large, then it has a large sunflower $\psi \subseteq \phi^+$ with core~$c$.
 This large sunflower does not necessarily become a large sunflower of the original~$\phi$ if we just reinsert the negations: While this makes no difference for the petals outside the core, there may now suddenly be up to $2^{|c|}$ different versions of the core.
 However, for the version of this core that is present in the maximum number of petals, the number of these petals is at least a fraction of $1/2^{|c|} \ge 1/2^k$ of the size of the ``unsigned'' sunflower.
 This yields the following corollary: